projectsrepositories/Proj_Classification/README.md

 1. To install required packages for your environment from *requirements.txt*, run the following command:
 *$ pip install -r requirements.txt*

-2. Input parameters such as number of folds(k) for CV, can be changed in the *params.py*.
+2. Input parameters such as number of folds(k) for CV can be changed in the *params.py*.

 3. To run the binary classification project from the *src* directory:
 *$ python binary_classification.py*